 Our team of qualified health professionals are experienced, passionate, and skilled in what they practice.

 Ric is a Clinical Psychologist and Board-approved Supervisor with 10 years of experience.
 Ric works with adults, couples, children & adolescents and has been trained several evidence-based approaches including Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Interpersonal Therapy (IPT) and Acceptance and Commitment (ACT).
-Ric gravitates towards an ACT approach in most cases and has taught many counsellors and psychologists in this modality.
+Ric gravitates towards an ACT approach in most cases and has trained many counsellors and psychologists in this approach.
 Ric is a trained couples therapist who has completed Levels 1, 2 & 3 training in the Gottman method.

 As a therapist, Ric adopts a personable and straightforward approach.
 He aims to provide his clients with an understanding of their internal world with the the tools to navigate moving closer to their values.
 Ric has spent the past 3 years as the director of psychological services at one of Australia's prominent Health Retreats and highly values a holistic perspective to mental health.
 Ric oversees the operation of the Harvest Clinic and aims to create a team of genuine, caring and skilled therapists.